SatoshiPortal/boltz-dart/README.md

 You can now use the `test/boltz-test.dart` file to test whether the expected logic is being exposed correctly over ffi.

 ## NOTE

+The reverse swap test can be run without any updates to local variables.

-Submarine swap test requires using a new invoice for every test.
+The submarine swap test requires using a new invoice for every test.
 You can generate test invoices here:

 https://starblocks.acinq.co